Zer1Ic3/wpa2/README.md

 Script Details
 ---------------
 Check variables and make required change
-Check wordlst naming and edit if required
+Check wordlst naming and edit if requiredg